Bert-JanP/Domain-Response/README.md

 # Domain Response

 Domain Response is a tool that is designed to help you automate the investigation for a domain.
-This tool is specificly designed to automated phishing domain investigations.
-However it can be used for every domain to gather all domain information needed.
+This tool is specifically designed to automate phishing domain investigations.
+However, it can be used for every domain to gather all domain information needed.
 This can help to classify if a domain is malicious.
 The script collects the following information in one go.
 - WHOIS
 - Certificate
 - DNS Records